myersw12/wimax_ldpc_lib/README.md

 ## Decoder

 The decoder uses the Turbo-Decoding Message-Passing Algorithm [[2](#footnote2)].
-The docoder currently supports the 1/2, 2/3A, 2/3B, 3/4A, 3/4B, and 5/6 code rates.
+The decoder currently supports the 1/2, 2/3A, 2/3B, 3/4A, 3/4B, and 5/6 code rates.
 The decoder supports all of the block sizes available in the 802.16e standard.

 ```
 Usage: ./test_decoder <rate> <z> <num_codewords> <encoded_data_file> <decoded_data_file>